 Myelofibrosis – An Overview

-If you would like to share your experiences with myelofibrosis with other sufferers, please feel free to send them to me, as a blog and in plain text format at firstname.lastname@example.org .
+If you would like to share your or your loved one’s experiences with myelofibrosis with other sufferers, please feel free to send them to me.
+Send them as a blog or short article and in plain text format to email@example.com .
 If you have more than about 500 words, consider breaking your experiences into separate ‘stories’ to be published over a period of time.
-So let’s try to get this sites ranking for the word myelofibrosis from #34 where it is on Google Australia today, back up to #2 where it was for many years.
+So let’s try to get this site up and going so that we can help more myelofibrosis sufferers and those who support them.

-My thanks to everyone who has supported this site over the years and I sincerely hope you found some benefit from your visits here and please come back and have a look around again.
+My thanks to everyone who has supported me through this site over the years and I sincerely hope you found some benefit from your visits here.
+Please come back and have a look around again.
+You are all most welcome just as new visitors are, so welcome and I do hope you take something helpful away when you leave.
+Now lets see if we can explain a bit about what myelofibrosis is.

 My best wishes to you all,